 Several Cloud solutions have been reactionary, adapting to growing workloads and functionality.
 As the complexity of these systems increases, companies must reconsider their cloud approach.

 Intelligent and more aggressive multi-cloud solutions are essential for the next generations.

 Whenever rethinking their network design, companies should consider efficiencies of scale and pricing and future demands and monopolistic tendencies.
-It’s crucial to consider workable industry benchmarks and collaborating with colleagues to facilitate transfer, adaptability, and interoperability.
+It’s crucial to consider workable industry benchmarks and collaborate with colleagues to facilitate transfer, adaptability, and interoperability.